Floydlang/floyd/docs/README.md

 # UNIQUE FEATURES

 1. Floyd splits your system into three areas: a) your program's logic, b) your program's processing and c) mapping its execution to the hardware.
-2. Floyd as a clean built-in structure skeleton for *complete* software systems including processes, people, concurrency and communication between processes
+2. Floyd has a clean and minimal skeleton structure for *complete* software systems - including processes, people, concurrency and how they all interact.
-3. Visual and interactive tools
+3. Carefully distilled set of syntactical features to move focus to the *system* rather than the inside of functions
-4. Carefully distilled set of syntactical features to move focus to the *system* rather than the inside of functions
+4. Feels like simple imperative programming but with the best bits of functional programming sneaked in discretely
-5. Feels like simple imperative programming but with the best bits of functional programming sneaked in discretely
+5. Visual and interactive tools

 Floyd has three big parts: